Skip to Main Content

 FALSE glowing jellyfish

 The COVID-19 vaccines do not contain the bioluminescent marker called luciferase.
 Taking the vaccine will not enable you to either glow or be tracked.
-You can find a list of the ingredients used in the COVID-19 vaccines on the Centers for Disease Control and Prevention (CDC) website.
+You can find a list of the ingredients used in the COVID-19 vaccines on the US Food and Drug Administration (FDA) website.
 None of the vaccines include luciferase or luciferin.

 Photo by Chris Favero.
 CC BY-SA 2.0